NolanBerg/J.A.R.V.I.S.CLI/README.md

 # J.A.R.V.I.S.

-Just A Rather Very Intelligent System — an extensible command-line assistant with optional local AI.
+Just A Rather Very Intelligent System — an extensible command-line assistant based on J.A.R.V.I.S from Iron Man.

 ## Prerequisites